Read the passage at the bottom of this post: Luke 18:1-8, The Message or Luke 18:1-8, The New Revised Standard Version (NRSV).

 - And trusting that the enduring fabric of reality is embedded with the presence of God who responds to our needs in every moment with compassionate love and justice for the whole of creation.

-Note: Historical background information is primarily from Bruce Malina, et. al. (see link below), pages 298-299.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 298-299.

 Permission is granted for non-profit use of these materials.